 Section 364 applies to trustees and not chapter 13 debtors.
 Fed.
 R. Bank.
 P. 4001(c)(4) says motion, service, notice and hearing requirements do not apply in a chapter 13 case.
-Since service on the entire mailing matrix is not required, the debtor is not required to use the Form Notice and Motion provided in the Local Rules.
+Since service on the entire mailing matrix is not required, the debtor is not required to use the form Hearing Notice provided in the Local Rules.
 The debtor should ensure that his or her ability to pay any new debt does not impair the debtor's ability to perform under the confirmed plan.
 However, to the extent a debtor seeks court approval of incurring debt, the debtor may seek a court order approving the incurrence of debt by the filing of a motion and proposed order which also provides service on the trustee.16

 Refinance transactions.
-In particular, the debtor may refinance secured debt, pay off any current lienholder in full, and seek lower interest rates or payments on long term debt without court approval.
-Since
+In particular, the debtor may refinance secured debt, pay off all current lienholders in full, and seek lower interest rates or payments on long term debt without court approval.

-13 These procedures do not govern the hearing of motions for relief from the automatic stay.
+N These procedures do not govern the hearing of motions for relief from the automatic stay.